New York University Skip to Content Skip to Search Skip to Navigation Skip to Sub Navigation

 NYU Green Grants fund projects that spark the imagination of the NYU community and advance our future as a sustainable university.
 Projects should reduce adverse environmental impacts, educate and engage the community, demonstrate the viability of best practices, and/or advance applied research goals.

-Faculty Research Fellowships The Humanities Initiative offers Research Fellowships to full-time faculty in the humanities and art disciplines, including but not limited to history, art history, music, philosophy, cultural studies, literary and language studies, religious studies, drama and performance studies, cinema studies, and gender studies.
+The Center for the Humanities offers Research Fellowships to full-time faculty at NYU in the humanities and art disciplines, including but not limited to history, art history, music, philosophy, cultural studies, literary and language studies, religious studies, drama and performance studies, cinema studies, and gender studies.
+Fellows are expected to be present in New York within the University community for the entire year of their residency.
+They will meet on a weekly basis to discuss their work-in-progress and that of invited guests, and will participate in Center activities.

 Postdoctoral and Transition for Academic Diversity